MyTimeMachine: Personalized Facial Age Transformation

-In this paper, we show that accurate age synthesis can be performed when an algorithm has access to as few as 50 photos of an individual across a 20$\sim$40 year time range.
+In this paper, we show that accurate age synthesis can be achieved with as few as 10, ideally 50, photos of an individual across a 20$\sim$40 year time range.
 Personal photo collections are often available in many practical applications of virtual aging, and utilizing them can significantly improve the result, see MyTimeMachine in Fig~\ref{fig:teaser}.
 For example, consider de-aging effects often used in movies where a particular actor at 60 years old is shooting a scene where they need to be rendered as 30 years old.
 We can easily access the past 20$\sim$40 years of photos of the actor to learn an accurate aging model.
 Similarly, consider an individual interested in simulating how a photograph of their loved one at 40 years would appear at 60 years old or beyond.
 We can also easily access the past 10-20 years of photo collection of their loved ones to understand the aging process and more accurately simulate their future appearance at 60 years and beyond.
 We therefore create a personalized aging method that can transform an input image to any target age, both within and beyond the age range represented in the personal photo collection used for training.